Tributes

 Them from Canaan's happy ground.

-This is the Shaker hymn that Joel Cohen refers to.
-Some of the text and the tune are very similar to the Sacred Harp version.
+It is true the text and the tune are similar to the Sacred Harp version.
 But the Shaker hymn tune was never harmonized into three or four voice parts.
 Only the melody was sung by the Shakers.

 So did the Shaker hymn really "cross over" into another religious singing tradition?